| If are looking for tips to improve the visibility of your

 to archive pages, one simple solution might be to just show

+a snippet instead of the full article.
 Q 3: Over the years, my university has moved my Web

 site from server to server, and, as such, the URL has changed